SamFratantonio/IT1025Fall2020FullTerm/Lab5A/readme.md

 ## Brute Force
 * What is Brute-Force and how does it relate to Kerckhoffs's principle?
+    * A brute force attack is when you try every possible combination for a password until one of them works, in cryptography this would mean trying every possible key until one of them decrypts it successfully.
+Brute force attacks are not practical and take a long time, if the key is long enough it will literally take centuries to try all of them.
+This is where Kerckhoffs's principle comes in, the principle states that a system should be secure even if every aspect of how it works is public knowledge.
+This implies that the algorithm should be mathematically sound and impossible reverse engineer.
+If a system had a constant key then it could be reverse engineered to decrypt anything, this is why asymmetric encryption is better.

 # Conclusion
 Summarize how this lab was useful to you and what you learnt that really interested you!